-Maria accompanies us to her family’s house, where we will stay.
+Maria accompanies us to her family home, where we are staying.
 And with a good coffee, you know, everything takes on a different flavour.
-Even though the house is in the centre, Maria advises us to rent a scooter, so that we can move around freely and visit the island, off the classic tourist routes, which is exactly what we intend to do.
-So with 20 euros per day we rent a scooter.
+Although the house is in the centre, Maria advises us to rent a scooter, so that we can move around freely and visit the island, off the usual tourist routes, which is exactly what we intend to do.
+So for 20 euros a day we rent a scooter.

 And this is what I suggest you to do, if you want to move and discover the island of Favignana.
 Remember, when you can, get gas when you can!
 There is only one ENI petrol station on the island and it is located right near the centre of the village.